raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 ## Controls

-The Crank is the main control method for this game.
+The crank is the main control method for this game.
 The D-pad and A and B buttons are used to navigate menus.

-If you lack the dexterity to use the Crank, there's an alternate control scheme that lets you use the D-pad to steer the boat.
+If you lack the dexterity to use the crank, there's an alternate control scheme that lets you use the D-pad to steer the boat.
 See [Options](#options) > Button Controls for more info.

 ## Gameplay